 7. Scale up if successful

 Scale-up should be easy if you have taken the steps discussed above.
 You should know what you’re doing this for, how it should help and you have even tested that the system you are going with is delivering to your expectations and the set-up and use processes are already known to you.

 Now you just need to do the last part at scale and start using it.
 Of course, suddenly having a lot more data than what you had before can be overwhelming at start.
 But if you have tested all facets of the system during pilot, you should have a good understanding of what kind of data you’re receiving and from where.

-Then it’s just a matter of focusing on the most relevant matters and management by exception.
+Then it’s just a matter of focusing on the most relevant matters in your pharma cold chain processes and starting to manage by exception.
 And by being able to concentrate on the challenges you won’t have to spend time worrying that something will pass you by and cause trouble further down the line.

-Having procured the right temperature monitoring system for your specific operation, you should now be in an extremely good position to start eliminating previously existing challenges and improving further those parts of your operation that were doing merely OK before.
+Having procured the right temperature monitoring system for your specific operation, you should now be in an extremely good position to start eliminating previously existing challenges and improving further those parts of your pharma cold chain that were doing merely OK before.